crack00r/Flexget-Config/README.md

 Flexget-Config by snickers<br>
 thanks to [topy](https://github.com/topy) for Plugins <br>

+Mainly for German Users, but help with other languages is appreciated <br>

+### Features<br>

-Easy to use Flexget config with support of secrets file.
-You only need to fill in your credentials. <br>
+- Easy to use Flexget config with support of secrets file. <br> You only need to fill in your credentials. <br>

-Mainly for German Users <br>
+- Manual adding via trakt.tv Watchlist
+- Automatic adding via trakt_popular, trakt_trending and Ombi

+- merge_custom trakt list to watchlist
+- perform search on multiple sites
+- perform daily crawl on multiple sites

+- Filebot-like file-moving and sorting of Library (coming soon)

+- Supported-Downloaders: JDownloader and pyLoad

 ### support-Forum<br>